 When Catelyn hears her nephew shriek in delight at the antics of the puppets, she states that the boy is too undisciplined; he will never be strong enough to rule unless he is taken away from Lysa.
 Maester Colemon, having overheard this, pipes in that Jon Arryn agreed and was planning to send the boy to Dragonstone.
 Catelyn corrects him that it was Casterly Rock, but the maester insists it was Dragonstone.

 Tyrion Lannister is led forward and Robert asks if he can make him fly.
 Then the two champions appear from either side of the garden.
 Ser Vardis Egen is armored in plate from head to toe with a narrow slit for vision.
 Bronn looks almost naked by comparison, wearing only a half helm, a mail coif, and ringmail over boiled leather.
 However, Catelyn notices that Bronn is fifteen years younger and half a hand taller, with a greater reach than Vardis,

 The septon calls upon the gods before making a hasty departure.
 Robert is impatient for the fight to start.
-The knight’s heavy kite shield is strapped to his arm by a squire.
+The knight's heavy triangular shield is strapped to his arm by a squire.
 When offered a shield, Bronn refuses.
 The knight is handed an elegant double-edged sword that Lysa announces belonged to Jon Arryn for ceremonial occasions.
-Lysa explains that she thinks it is only fitting that Ser Vardis avenge Lord Arryn with his own blade, but Catelyn notices that Ser Vardis shows some discomfort with the strange sword.
+Lysa explains that she thinks it is only fitting that Ser Vardis avenge Lord Arryn with his own blade, but Catelyn notices that Vardis shows some discomfort with the strange sword.
 Finally, Robert is allowed to initiate the fight.
 After an initial probing exchange, Bronn starts to leap away from the knight’s advances.
-The crowd starts declaring that Bronn is craven, but Ser Rodrik tells Catelyn that Bronn is trying to tire the knight.
+The crowd starts declaring that Bronn is craven, but Rodrik tells Catelyn that Bronn is trying to tire the knight.